 Markings such as the phrase 'registered' and any other symbol or word conveying a reference to registration may be used on a voluntary basis, but have no legal status per se.
-Where a mark is not registered, it would however be an offence to make use of such markings on it or imply that it is registered.
+It would however be an offence to make, apply or use such markings on a sign that is not registered or imply that it is registered.